Dragonmasterx87/CompBio1-Tulane/docs/project/project.md

 Good luck!

-As of 8/14/2023 Number of people who have successfully completed this project: 2
+As of 8/14/2023 Number of people who have successfully completed this project: 2 As of 8/14/2023 Number of people who have successfully completed the survey: 7

 ----
 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/